 Fall is here and school has started!
 But what about your toddler?
-If you’re a stay-at-home-mom, or even if you work, it can be hard to come up with activities to keep your little one entertained.
+If you’re a stay-at-home-mom, it can be hard to come up with activities to keep your little one entertained.
 It can be even harder to come up with outdoor fall activities for toddlers.

 If you’re looking to cut down on screen time for your toddler, outdoor activities are a must.
 After all, no one likes being cooped up inside all day!